AnnaWijetunga/evergoal-frontend/README.md

 # EVERGOAL README

 Welcome!
-This is the front end of Evergoal!
-Please click here for the back end:
+This is the front end of Evergoal.
+For the back end, you can click here:

 https://github.com/AnnaWijetunga/evergoal-backend